Variational Graph Generator for Multi-View Graph Clustering: Methods

 \subsubsection{Multi-View Fusion}

-To fuse all views' embeddings $\{\mathbf{Z}^v\}^V_{v=1}$, we first assign beliefs $\{b^v\}^V_{v=1}$ to every view.
-Intuitively, these beliefs indicate how the corresponding view is relative to our clustering task.
-Then, we reweight every view via its belief, and concatenate them to get final global representations $\mathbf{\overline{Z}}\in \mathbb{R}^{n \times (V \cdot D)}$.
-This process could be formulated as:
+To effectively fuse all views' embeddings $\{\mathbf{Z}^v\}^V_{v=1}$ for the clustering task, a natural approach is to assign a task-relevant weight to each view.
+According to this intuition, we assign beliefs $\{b^v\}^V_{v=1}$ for $V$ views.
+These beliefs imply how the corresponding view is relative to the clustering task, and their values are optimized in the training process by a self-supervised strategy (see Section~\ref{sec:beliefsOpti}).
+After the beliefs are obtained, we reweight every view and concatenate them to get final global representations $\mathbf{\overline{Z}}\in \mathbb{R}^{n \times (V \cdot D)}$:

+In the decision process, the optimized beliefs are directly used to obtain the global representation $\mathbf{\overline{Z}}$ via Eq.~\eqref{eqFinalZ} which is then fed into $k$-means for clustering.
+Next, we will introduce how the beliefs are optimized in the training process.